About Poster Presentations

 Where Will I Present My Paper?

-Posters will be presented in the Main Lounge and Activities Room of McIntosh.
-The posters themselves will be pinned to vertical partitions.
-You will be provided with five pins per poster.
-If you need more, please bring them with you.
+You will present your poster in the Activities Room of McIntosh.
+The posters will be displayed on vertical partitions.
+You will be provided with your choice of tacks or adhesive Velcro® buttons to hang your poster.